remsens-lim/virga_sniffer/docs/datasets.md

 The output dataset is enhanced with
 [xarray.Datast accessors](https://docs.xarray.dev/en/stable/generated/xarray.register_dataset_accessor.html)
 to add plotting capability (see [vsplot](vsplot)).

+Parts of the quicklooks in vsplot make use of the colormaps in the [CMasher](https://ui.adsabs.harvard.edu/link_gateway/2020JOSS....5.2004V) package.

 The methods can be accessed with:
 ```{code-block} python